zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 What is the trickery of behavior?
-Here, there are certain types of evil desirers, those who desire nature, and those who desire respect [thought]: "In this way, people will respect me. 』He placed to walk, placed to stand, placed to sit, placed to lie down, walked for desire, stood for desire, sat down for desire, lay down for desire, walked like a person in concentration, as in concentration He stands, sits down like a meditation person, lies down like a
+Here, there are certain types of evil desirers, those who desire nature, and those who desire respect [thought]: "In this way, people will respect me.
+"He placed to walk, placed to stand, placed to sit, placed to lie down, walked for desire, stood for desire, sat down for desire, lay down for desire, walked like a person in concentration, as in concentration He stands, sits down like a meditation person, lies down like a